-The Company has the right to earn an interest in certain of its properties, including the Prat Property and the Marimaca Property, each of which are subject to the terms of an option agreement.
-To earn its interest in the optioned properties, the Company is required to make certain cash option payments and complete earn in requirements.
-In addition, although the Company has exercised its option to acquire the Berta Property, it is still required to make further cash payments to the optionors of such property.
+The Company has the right to earn an interest in certain of its properties, including the Marimaca Property, each of which are subject to the terms of an option agreement.
+To earn its interest in the optioned properties, the Company is required to make certain cash option payments and complete earn in requirements. .
 If the Company fails to make the agreed cash option payments and earn in requirements, then the Company may lose its right to such properties and forfeit any funds expended to such time.